 -

-Health & safety of occupants (IAQ, humidity)
+Health & safety of occupants (indoor air quality, humidity control)

 -

-Equipment performance (e.g., server rooms, cleanrooms)
+Equipment performance (such as in server rooms and cleanrooms)

 -